GoogleCloudPlatform/pci-gke-blueprint/README.md

 6. To start feeding Forseti data into your organization's Cloud SCC follow the [instructions here](https://cloud.google.com/security-command-center/docs/how-to-output-forseti)

-### Get the cluster credentials, set up custom contexts

-This will create custom context alias to help finish setting up the Clusters and deploy the application.

-You will need `gcloud` and `kubectl` installed and configured for this to work.

-First, use `gcloud` to set up kubectl configuration for the `in-scope` cluster and activate the context:

-`gcloud container clusters get-credentials in-scope --zone <ZONE> --project <IN-SCOPE-PROJECT-NAME>`

-Create an alias context called `in-scope`:

-    kubectl config set-context in-scope \
-      --cluster "$(kubectl config get-contexts | grep '*' | awk -F ' ' '{print $3}')" \
-      --user "$(kubectl config get-contexts | grep '*' | awk -F ' ' '{print $4}')"

-Now, repeat for `out-of-scope` cluster:

-`gcloud container clusters get-credentials out-of-scope --zone <ZONE> --project <OUT-OF-SCOPE-PROJECT-NAME>`

-    kubectl config set-context out-of-scope \
-      --cluster "$(kubectl config get-contexts | grep '*' | awk -F ' ' '{print $3}')" \
-      --user "$(kubectl config get-contexts | grep '*' | awk -F ' ' '{print $4}')"

-You can now target a specific cluster with `kubectl` by applying `--context` to the command.
-For example, `kubectl --context in-scope cluster-info` will return cluster info on the `in-scope` cluster even if the current context is something else.

 ### Creating certificates and keys and Specifying certificates for use with your Ingress